scbhatia/EC500/Databasing/Phase 2/README.md

-# Twitter Image Analysis and Video
+# Twitter Image Analysis and Video with Database

 ## Getting Started
 Git clone or download this repository to download all of the files to your local computer.